Vulcan-Develop/VulcanVoting/README.md

 # VulcanVoting

-A comprehensive Minecraft voting plugin that rewards players for voting on server lists.
+A Minecraft voting plugin that rewards players for voting on server lists.
 Features vote rewards, vote parties, queued votes for offline players, and PlaceholderAPI integration.

 ## Features